-If the insured is entitled to two or more pensions, the highest pension plus 50% of the other pensions is paid.
+If the insured is entitled to two or more pensions, the highest pension plus 50% of the other pension(s) is paid.

-Early pension: The pension is reduced by 5% for each year a claim is made before age 60.
+Early pension: The old-age pension is reduced by 5% for each year a claim is made before the normal retirement age.

-Old-age lump sum: A lump sum of the insured's average monthly earnings in the last five years multiplied by the number of 12-month periods of contributions, is paid.
+Old-age grant: A lump sum of the insured's average monthly earnings in the last five years multiplied by the number of 12-month periods of contributions is paid.